m0n5t4H/Headsetcontrol-py3status/README.md

 }
 ```

-if you want to hide the module when you aren't connected edit your config and remove the text after the pipe |
+if you want to hide the module when the heaadphones are off,
+edit your config and remove the text after the pipe |
 ```
 format = "[<span color='#000' bgcolor='#E9E600' size='large'>  </span><span color='#E9E600'>{output}</span>]|"
 ```